Find us on Facebook

 c/o Accreditation Department

 Phone: (301) 652-AOTA

-The total number of graduates of the University of South Alabama, Master of Science in Occupational Therapy program who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers in calendar years 2010-2012 was 70 out of 74, which is a pass rate of 94.6%.
-During that three year time period (graduating classes of 2009, 2010 & 2011), the program had 74 graduates.
+The total number of graduates of the University of South Alabama, Master of Science in Occupational Therapy program who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as new graduate test takers in calendar years 2011-2013 was 72 out of 76, which is a pass rate of 94.7%.
+During that three year time period (graduating classes of 2010, 2011 & 2012), the program had 76 graduates.
 All graduates who did not pass the first-time passed the exam on subsequent testing.

-Congratulations to the graduating class of 2010 on a 100% first-time pass rate!!
+Congratulations to the graduating class of 2012 on a 100% pass rate!!

 (7 semesters) - includes the full-time Level II Fieldwork